Filipanderssondev/Container_Stack_Deployment_With_Ansible/README.md

 tlsverify: tls-verify=false
 ~~~

-##### tasks file
+##### tasks/main.yaml
 This is the logic for logging us in, using the module _containers.podman.podman_login_.
-Here im referring to the variables in my encrypted vault file.
-This is considered best practice.
+Here im referring to the variables defined in our encrypted vault file.

 ~~~yaml
 - name: Login to private-registry